idemeum/docs-idemeum/docs-source/overview/loginapp.md

 For the authentication flows, we support:

 1. **Desktop authentication** -> login on desktop, use mobile phone to scan the QR code
-2. **Mobile authentication** -> login on mobile device, leverage universal links to authenticate with idemeum app installed on the same device.
+2. **Mobile authentication** -> login on mobile device, leverage universal / app links to authenticate with idemeum app installed on the same device.